 Observers lately have taken to calling Puerto Rico “America’s Greece.”
 That might qualify as an insult – to Greece.
 And the American public may have to cover the debts.
 On Monday, the island government announced that its Public Finance Corporation was unable to make its full scheduled loan payments over the weekend.
 The $628,000 in disbursements was a mere blip on the $58 million due, itself a blip on composite debt of over $70 billion, a large portion of it rated at “junk” levels.
 Yet suddenly the specter of collapse has become real.
 Moody’s Vice President Emily Raimes, terming the partial payment a “default,” stated: “This event is consistent with our belief that Puerto Rico does not have the resources to make all of its forthcoming debt payments.
 This is a first in what we believe will be broad default on commonwealth debt.”

 National Legal and Policy Center … Read More ➡

-On March 18, Elmer Ray Booker, former financial secretary for International Longshoremen’s Association Local 1530, was charged in U.S. District Court for the Southern District of Texas with embezzling over $42,000 in funds from the Houston union.
-The charge follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 15, Julie Skaggs, former office manager for International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers Local 372, pleaded guilty in U.S. District Court for the Southern District of Ohio to one count of embezzlement of $51,491 in funds from the Cincinnati-based union.
+She had been charged in March 2014.
+The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡